Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Concluding remarks and open questions

-By adapting the multi-scale arguments developed in this paper, we can recover the strong survival phase established in \cite{sidoravicius2019multi}, in which for $\lambda\in(0,1)$, there is strong survival for sufficiently small $p$.
-We briefly discuss how this can be done now.
+We can use our multi-scale analysis with non-equilibrium feedback to recover the strong survival phase established in \cite{sidoravicius2019multi}, in which for $\lambda\in(0,1)$, there is strong survival for sufficiently small $p$.
+We briefly indicate how this can be done now.

 Fix $\lambda\in(0,1)$.
 The aim is to prove that $FPP_1$ survives while all connected components of $FPP_{\lambda}$ are finite for a small enough choice of $p$.
 The standard multi-scale construction proceeds in an almost identical manner except we alter the definition of good $1$-box.
 We define a $1$-box to be good if $FPP_1$ can readily spread in the box and there are no seeds.
 By setting $L_1$ large enough and $p$ small enough, the standard multi-scale construction then follows readily, so that good boxes at all scales occur with sufficiently high probability.